elys-network/elys/x/incentive/spec/01_concepts.md

 2. Non-inflationary rewards

-- Fees that are collected from amm, margin and transaction gas fees.
+- Fees that are collected from amm, perpetual and transaction gas fees.

 3. Functions